IRL2/esencia/README.md

 ## Goals

-- A reinterpretation / rewrite
+- Create a reinterpretation / rewrite
-- To be able to exhibit it again
+- Be able to exhibit it again
-- To opensource it for renewals
+- Make it opensource for remixing

 ## Setup